-If you're ready to launch a new project in Unreal Engine 5, UE Master Jonathan Winbush is here to show you how
+If you want to get started in Unreal Engine 5, UE Master Jonathan Winbush is here to show you how.

 I’ve had a chance to work with Unreal Engine 5 for some time, and now that it’s in Beta for anyone to download and enjoy, I figured you could use a guided tour to get you started.
 Now this isn’t going to be everything you can do, but I’ll walk you through the basics so you have a strong foundation.
 After that, it’s between you and your imagination.